soniabrami/toddmotto.github.io/_posts/2015-12-28-stateless-react-components.md

 ### Enter stateless components

-With stateless components, we can kill the entire boilerplate code and keep everything in (some cases) a single line of code.
+With stateless components, we can kill the entire boilerplate code and keep everything (in some cases) a single line of code.
+Stateless functions are merely intended to return a specific template that can take dynamic properties, which could be higher level components such as lists, inputs and so on.
+They will not have any `state` Objects bound to them.

 Let's look at how we can refactor the above example to use a stateless component approach.